jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 The following are a few new properties along with new options for armor and shields with their own benefits and drawbacks.
 These are new properties for armor, shields, and helms.
 In some cases they replace existing table elements defined in the PHB.

-<div style='margin-top:20px'></div>
+<div style='margin-top:10px'></div>

 ### Armor Properties
 ___

 * **Covering.** You can use your Reaction to double the shield's AC bonus against a single ranged weapon or spell attack.
+This property can be used in conjunction with the **Shield Master** feat.

 * **Cumbersome.** Wearing armor without the required strength reduces your movement speed by 5 feet.
-This reduced speed is in addition to any due to endurance.
+This reduced speed is in addition to any due to encumbrance.
 This property replaces the STR requirement listed in the PHB armor table.

 * **Hardened.** Armor made of rigid plates is reinforced and better covers vital areas providing improved protection against grevious wounds.
-The wearer effectively ignores the effects of weapon properties **brutal** and **high-crit**.
+The wearer effectively ignores the effects of weapon properties **brutal**, **high-crit**, and **staggering**.

 * **Occluding.** Protective headgear can reduce periferal vision and dampens sounds.
 The wearer of helms with this property suffers a penalty on passive perception checks equal to the number in parentheses.

 * **Oversized.** Oversized shields cannot be used while mounted and cannot be wielded by small creatures without two hands.

 * **Restricting.** Armor with the this property is bulky and restricts the full range of motion.
 It cannot be easily disguised and makes it difficult to move quickly and quietly.
-The wearer has Disadvantage with Dexterity (Stealth) checks and Strength (Athletics) checks relating to swimming, climbing, and jumping while wearing this armor.
+The wearer has Disadvantage with Dexterity (Stealth) checks, Dexterity (Acrobatics) checks, and Strength (Athletics) checks relating to swimming, climbing, and jumping while wearing this armor.
 This property replaces the Stealth Disadvantage column of the PHB armor table.

 * **Spiked.** Armor and shields with this property have been embellished with intimidating metal spikes or something equally dangerous.
 A shield with spikes does 1d4 piercing damage instead of bludgeoning when used as a weapon or as part of a shove attack.
 A creature who grapples or is grappled by another creature in spiked armor takes 1d4 piercing damage from the spikes.
 Armor with spikes also gains the **hampering** property if it doesn't already.

-<div style='margin-top:20px'></div>
+<div style='margin-top:10px'></div>

 ### Light Armor
 ___

-* **Gambeson.** Armor consisting of many thick layers of cloth and batting quilted together covering the chest and armes.
+* **Gambeson.** Armor consisting of many thick layers of cloth and batting quilted together covering the chest and arms.
 It offers some protection while being cheap and easy to craft.
 Gambeson armor is more common than leather armor and is often worn under heavier armors for comfort and added protection.
 Common levies are typically outfitted with this type of armor.

 * **Leather.** This armor is made of pieces of thick but pliable leather shaped and stitched together to cover the torso and shoulders and may include a skirt, or kilt to protect the thighs.
 It can be dyed various colors and ornamented in a variety of ways.
 It offers the same protection as a gambeson while being slightly less bulky and more expensive.
 Other materials like weaved and lacquered wicker can be made into armor just as effective as leather.

 * **Ring Mail.** Ring mail is leather armor with a matrix of large metal rings attached to it.
 It offers better protect than regular leather armor, but is heavier and costs more.
 The rings can be made of a variety of metals or even be replaced with bone, stone, or other similar materials.
-Ring mail is more common in areas where full metal armors are harder to come by and it is favored by pirates over heavier armors.
+Ring mail is more common in areas where full metal armors are harder to come by and it is favored by pirates in lieu heavier armors.

-<div style='margin-top:20px'></div>
+<div style='margin-top:10px'></div>

 ### Medium Armor